thien-trieu/smart-todo-list/README.md

 - search through existing items
 - browse to-do items by category
 - update existing items text or category
-- delete items off of their list completely
+- delete existing items from list completely

 Here is a detailed outline of each of these features: